clarin-eric/VirtualCollectionRegistry/doc/Integration.md

 * Both the metadataUri and resourceUri fields support JSON as its value to specify additional metadata (uri, label and description) describing the resource or metadata field.
   * JSON format: `{"uri": "", "label": "", "description": ""}`
   * As a list of fields: `metadataUri={"uri": "", "label": "", "description": ""}&metadataUri={"uri": "", "label": "", "description": ""}&...`
+* For extenstional collections the `original_query` field can be used to link the submitted resources to the query used to generate this collection.
 ### Examples
 Curl example (against a local instance (http://localhost:8080/vcr)with basic authentication (user1:user1)):